km5es/Drone-Project-code/README.md

 ### UHD and GNU Radio
 Follow instructions [here](https://kb.ettus.com/Building_and_Installing_the_USRP_Open-Source_Toolchain_(UHD_and_GNU_Radio)_on_Linux).
 Tested with UHD 3.13.0.0 and 3.15.0.0 and GNU Radio v3.7.13.4.
 > **Note**: GNU Radio v3.8 and higher use Python 3.
-A complete migration to Python 3 is not possible because rospy uses Python 2.7.
-Perhaps ROS Noetic might use Python 3 but UHD is not currently working on Ubuntu 20.04 which means that the only other way around this would be to switch everything over to C++.
+A complete migration to Python 3 is TBD.

 ### ROS Melodic + SITL toolchain